 Join us at one of Clay County's many historic sites.
 Spend an afternoon with Jesse James, go back in time to a one-room schoolhouse or visit the oldest continuously occupied home turned museum in Clay County!
 You can even plan your wedding at Historic Mt.
 Gilead Church built in 1833.
 Plan your adventure back in time... just stop by the Historic Sites and Museums section of our new tourism website then get out there and explore!

-Update for 5/4: In response to COVID-19 concerns, most Clay County public buildings will remain closed while we plan and prepare these spaces for a gradual reentry.
-We appreciate your patience as we are putting the safety of our employees and the public first.
+Update for 7/16: Begining 7/20 the Clay County Health Department's emergency orders will require facemasks inside all public spaces.
+To keep in compliance, face coverings or masks must be worn over the nose and mouth by all visitors and staff inside any Clay County building.
+The Clay County offices are open to the public, Monday through Friday from 8 a.m. to 5 p.m.
+Social distancing rules will apply and only the entrances on Franklin and Water Streets will be open.
 Clay County's essential services will still remain available online or by phone.
 For Smithville Lake Clay County Parks, visit them here for the most up to date openings.
 More information will be released as it becomes available.
 For more information on the current COVID-19 conditions, emergency orders, and recovery plans, please visit the Clay County Public Health Center's COVID-19 page.
-You can also view the current county Notice of Closure Statement.

 Latest COUNTY NEWS

 Around Clay County

 clay County Offices open to the public with some occupancy restrictions beginning June 29